philipturner/molecular-renderer/Documentation/other-documentation.md

 It is possible to reduce the memory costs of the acceleration structure, by taking advantage of the small number of atoms per 2 nm voxel (less than 2<sup>16</sup>) and compressing atom positions to FP16.
 This optimization slightly speeds up the BVH update process and ray-sphere intersection tests.

 This optimization has been deferred to a future PR.
-It adds more complexity to the BVH construction process and may require OS-specific profilers to confirm performance improvements.
+It adds more complexity to the BVH construction process.